clxyzre/Clinical-Discharge-Summary-Analyzer/README.md

 Open clinical_discharge_analyzer.ipynb and run all cells.

 ## Connection To My Research
-This project extends my undergraduate research at UCLA Health Radiation Oncology, where I build quantitative predictive models using high-dimensional clinical datasets.
+This project extends my undergraduate research at UCLA Health Radiation Oncology, where I build quantitative predictive models using high-dimensional clinical datasets on prostatate.
 The NLP approach here adds a language modeling layer to the structured data ML pipeline developed in my
 MIMIC-III mortality prediction project.

 ## Next Steps